ARMOUR Residential REIT Inc. (ARR) Shares Down Despite Recent Market Volatility

-ARMOUR Residential REIT Inc. (NYSE: ARR)’s stock price has decreased by -3.44 compared to its previous closing price of 5.23.
-However, the company has seen a fall of -5.61% in its stock price over the last five trading days.
+ARMOUR Residential REIT Inc. (NYSE: ARR)’s stock price has decreased by 0.00 compared to its previous closing price of 5.02.
+However, the company has experienced a -4.02% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in ARMOUR Residential REIT Inc. (NYSE: ARR) Right Now?